 In order to formally encourage all of you to maintain the sustained effort that we have observed to be critical to success, this semester we will be adopting a new policy regarding exam clobbering, participation, and effort.
-Specifically, exam clobbering will be given only to students who (1) attend at least 75% of the discussions (not including discussions in the first week of class) and (2) either submit no more than 1 late assignment (whether this is the homework itself, or the self-grade for that homework more details to follow), or contribute by posting/answering relevant (as judged by the course staff) technical questions on Piazza at least 10 times over the course of the semester.
-Exam clobbering in this context means that if you perform better on one of the chronologically later exams as compared to one of the earlier ones, the score(s) from the later exam(s) can improve the effective score on your earlier exam(s).
-The specific details of how this clobbering is done will not be released, but in the past, it has made a substantial difference in many previous students' overall grade.
-Please note that even though lecture attendance was not included (for logistical reasons) in the criteria for clobbering eligibility, we do strongly encourage you to attend lecture in person, or at a minimum watch the webcasts (at a reasonable playback rate and without other distractions) as soon as they become available.
+Specifically, exam clobbering will be given only to students who (1) attend at least 75% of the discussions (not including discussions in the first week of class) and (2) perform better on the corresponding part of the final than your lowest midterm.

+If you qualify for the clobber (ie (1) and (2)) you may replace your lowest midterm score with the corresponding part of the final as a weighted average of your score on that midterm and the corresponding part of the final.
+Please note that even though lecture attendance was not included (for logistical reasons) in the two criteria for clobbering eligibility, we do strongly encourage you to attend lecture in person, or at a minimum watch the webcasts (at a reasonable playback rate and without other distractions) as soon as they become available.